 Amadablam is a beautiful mountain located at south-west of Mount Everest in Khumbu region.
-With an altitude of 6856m at the peak, Amadablam expedition is one of the popular and technical mountain expeditions in Nepal.
+With an altitude of 6856m at the peak, Climbing Amadablam is one of the popular and technical mountain expeditions in Nepal.
 Amadablam literally translates to Mother’s Necklace referring to the shape of Mountain and the glacier accompanying it.
 Mount Amadablam is also known as Matterhorn of Himalaya for its unique pointed structure.
 It was first conquered in 1961 by New Zealand and the American team.

 The expedition is graded as highly difficult and technical hence it demands excellent physical fitness, previous experience in high altitude and extreme weather conditions, and some level of mastery in rock climbing and ice climbing.
 Generally, the expedition can be completed successfully in about four weeks.